David Byrne: Early career: 1971–1974

-Byrne graduated from Lansdowne High School in southwest Baltimore County.
-He started his musical career in a high school band called Revelation, then between 1971 and 1972, he was one half of a duo named Bizadi with Marc Kehoe.
+He started his musical career in a high school band called Revelation.
+Between 1971 and 1972, he was one half of a duo named Bizadi with Marc Kehoe.
 Their repertoire consisted mostly of songs such as "April Showers", "96 Tears", "Dancing on the Ceiling" and Frank Sinatra songs.
-Byrne attended the Rhode Island School of Design (during the 1970–71 term) and the Maryland Institute College of Art (during the 1971–72 term) before dropping out.
 He returned to Providence in 1973 and formed a band called the Artistics with fellow RISD student Chris Frantz.
 The band dissolved in 1974.
 Byrne moved to New York City in May that year, and in September of that year, Frantz and his girlfriend Tina Weymouth followed suit.
-After Byrne and Frantz were unable to find a bass player in New York for nearly two years, Weymouth learned to play the bass guitar.
+After Byrne and Frantz were unable to find a bass guitar player in New York for nearly two years, Weymouth learned to play the instrument.
 While working day jobs in late 1974, they were contemplating a band.

 Talking Heads: 1975–1991

-By January 1975, they were practicing and playing together, while still working normal day jobs.
-They founded the band Talking Heads and had their first gig in June.
-Byrne quit his day job in May 1976 and the three-piece band signed to Sire Records in November.
+By January 1975, Talking Heads were practicing and playing together, while still working normal day jobs.
+They played their first gig in June.

+In May 1976, Byrne quit his day job, and the three-piece band signed to Sire Records in November of that year.
 Byrne was the youngest member of the band.
 Multi-instrumentalist Jerry Harrison, previously of The Modern Lovers, joined the band in 1977.
-The band released eight studio albums to great critical acclaim and commercial success.
-Four albums achieved gold status (500K sales) and two others were certified double-platinum (2 million in sales).
-The Talking Heads were pioneers of the new wave music scene in the late 1970s / early 1980s with popular and creative music videos on the fledgling MTV network.
-This success lasted until the band went into hiatus in 1988.
-Byrne desired to go solo, but it took three years until 1991 to announce that the band was breaking up.
-The band had a brief reunion for the single "Sax and Violins" in 1991 before dissolving again.
-The band was inducted into the Rock and Roll Hall of Fame in 2002, where they reunited to play three tracks, including "Psycho Killer" and "Burning Down the House".
+The band released eight studio albums to critical acclaim and commercial success.
+Four albums achieved gold status (exceeding 500,000 in sales) and two others were certified double-platinum (exceeding two million in sales).
+Talking Heads were pioneers of the new wave music scene in the late 1970s and early 1980s with popular and creative music videos in regular rotation on MTV.

+In 1988 the band quietly went on hiatus during which Byrne launched a solo career and the other members pursued their own projects.
+Talking Heads reunited in 1991 to record the single "Sax and Violins" and officially split in December 1991.

+In 2002, Talking Heads was inducted into the Rock and Roll Hall of Fame, where they reunited to play four tracks: "Psycho Killer", "Burning Down the House", "Once In A Lifetime" and "Life During Wartime".